jiaming-sec/cyber-security-basics/Common Security Concepts.md

 ## Ping Flood
 - A basic DoS using massive ICMP echo requests to flood a target.
 ## Cache Poisoning
+- Inserting malicious data into a DNS cache so users are redirected to malicious sites.

 ## Cloud Security